microsoft/VSProjectSystem/doc/overview/CookBook.md

     	await Task.Yield();
 	}

-Alternately, if you only have a JoinableTask, you can readily convert it to an IVsTask by calling the JoinableTask.AsVsTask() extension method.
+Alternately, if you only have a `JoinableTask`, you can readily convert it to an `IVsTask` by calling the `JoinableTask.AsVsTask()` extension method.

     public IVsTask DoAsync()
     {